coursesAM/APL108/README.md

 |August 06|**Module 02**| Stress at a point | [Lecture 3](notes/Lecture3.pdf)|

 ## Course Attendance
 Students are highly encouraged to attend all classes.
 They have to attend the classes to receive 5% point attendance scores.
-In case of unavoidable absence, such as illness, job interview, please send an appropriate email with email subject specifying the subject code APL 104.
+In case of unavoidable absence, such as illness, please send an appropriate email with email subject specifying the subject code APL 104.

 <!--
 Again, students **do not have to** inform TA or instructor for their absent in the class.
 No matter the reason, students **cannot** get the point if they do not join the game during the class.
 Students can still get a full attendance mark although they miss one or two classes (games).
 Thus, we will **not arrange a special accommodation for the attendance.** Please do not send an email to the instructor or TA to explain your absent.